Photo Credit: Courtesy Automobili Lamborghini and Jamey Price Photo

 The Giros provide an opportunity for Lamborghini owners to come together to share a common bond.
 Owners pay for the privilege of participating, but they clearly feel that it’s worth it—this year’s Giro sold out in just over 24 hours, populated by many who had participated on one or more Giros in the past.
 The owners may have vastly different lives and wildly varying interests, but at least for the duration of the event, they are brothers and sisters united by a common love, the wonderful offspring created in Sant’Agata Bolognese, the birthplace of the marque.

 As the Giro is a “run what ya brung” event, these intrepid owners shipped (mostly) or drove (some) to the event’s jumping-off spot in Park City.
 This multinational fleet totally bedazzled the subterranean parking lot at the Stein Erikson Lodge.
 Just walking into the relative darkness of the garage from the morning sun— into the ultimate Bat Cave filled with the entire spectrum of Italian iron—is a treat in itself, but when 35 V-10s and V-12s of Lamborghini’s finest roar to life, it’s a thrilling experience.
 In “my” Huracán, a bright, pearlescent orange (“Arancio Borealis” in Lambo-speak), which I was given for the first few days, I fit right in (other than my lack of a pink slip) and was able to run with the big dogs.
-And this was some wolf pack, including a few Gallardos, Murciélagos, and a number of Aventadors, a couple of which were the incomparable SV models and one a rare Avio.
+And this was some wolf pack, including a few Gallardos, Murciélagos, and a number of Aventadors, a couple of which were the incomparable SV models, plus one rare Huracán Avio.

 On the first morning, our group of almost three dozen colorful road rockets snaked out of the resort garage to a lineup of the faithful on both sides of the road, all with camera phones at the ready, and we then wended our way through the hills and valleys of the surrounding area to our morning destination at Utah Olympic Park, where skiers, bobsledders, and other top athletes train year-round.
 Parking our harlequin gaggle of supercars nose-to-tail along the road at the top of the hill summoned forth many tourists who delighted in taking photos of the vehicles (and photos of themselves with the cars), flooding Instagram with the photographic proof of their incredible timing to be able to experience this visual treat.